 - Pour the lime juice into the bowl.

 - With a large spoon, stir the contents of the bowl until thoroughly mixed.

 - Cover and refrigerate one hour before serving allowing the flavors to blend together, or serve immediately for crisper peppers and onions.

 An easy way to add to the spice level of this recipe is do not remove all of the seeds from the jalapeno peppers as they are chopped.
 Beware, however, that habanero seeds are generally much hotter than jalapeno seeds, and should be added sparingly.

 Adding additional color to a salsa can also be a simple matter – instead of only using green bell peppers, mix in red, yellow, or orange bell peppers as well.
 Habanero peppers come in a variety of colors as well.
 Mixing orange, yellow, and green habanero peppers into a salsa can give it some great additional coloring.

-Sometimes, good to find electronics supplies with a big discount.
+Sometimes, good to find best handgun safe with a big discount.

-What the beard grooming products would you suggest to your friend?
+What the best beard oils would you suggest to your friend?